flotiq/flotiq-docs/docs/API/dynamic-content-api.md

 1. Every time you create a Content Type Definition - your API is extended with endpoints that support this new Content Type.
 2. The descriptions of these endpoints contain all the information regarding the structure and constraints of the Content Type you defined.
 3. The API docs are enriched with code samples in several popular languages, which make it extremely easy to integrate your content into any external application.

+!!! note
+    The generated API documentation from the application provides your read-only key.
+If you wish to perform write actions, please enter your own API key.

 ## SDKs